Kim Potter sentenced to 2 years in Daunte Wright's death

 “Daunte Demetrius Wright, I will continue to fight in your name until driving while Black is no longer a death sentence,” she said.

-Potter offered a tearful apology to Wright's family, then spoke directly to his mother: “Katie, I understand a mother’s love.
-I’m sorry I broke your heart.”
+Potter offered an apology to Wright's family, then spoke directly to his mother: “Katie, I understand a mother’s love.
+I’m sorry I broke your heart ... my heart is broken and devastated for all of you.”

 The judge, who imposed a sentence below state guidelines, called it “one of the saddest cases I’ve had on my 20 years on the bench.”
 Judge Regina Chu said she received “hundred and hundreds” of letters in support of Potter.
 “On the one hand, a young man was killed and on the other, a respected 26-year veteran police officer made a tragic error by pulling her handgun instead of her Taser.”

-Chu said the lesser sentence was warranted because Potter was “in the line of duty and doing her job in attempting to lawfully arrest Daunte Wright” when she said she mistook her gun for her Taser.
-And, Chu said, Potter was trying to protect another officer who could have been dragged and seriously injured if Wright drove away.
+Chu said the lesser sentence was warranted because Potter was “in the line of duty and doing her job in attempting to lawfully arrest Daunte Wright,” and Potter was trying to protect another officer who could have been dragged and seriously injured if Wright drove away.

 Wright was killed after Brooklyn Center officers pulled him over for having expired license tags and an air freshener hanging from his rearview mirror.
 The shooting, which came in the midst of Derek Chauvin's trial on murder charges in George Floyd's killing, sparked several days of demonstrations outside the Brooklyn Center police station marked by tear gas and clashes between protesters and police.